Romopelma

 Romopelma is a monotypic genus of tarantulas in the family Theraphosidae, containing the single species Romopelma barrigae.

 Distribution

 Romopelma barrigae is endemic to the Northwestern Andes of Ecuador.

 Etymology

-The genus name honors David Fernando Romo Vallejo, a professor and educator from Quito, combined with the common ending for tarantual genera "-pelma".
-The specific name honors his wife, Consuelo Barriga, the long-time administrator of the Tiputini Biodiversity Station.
+The Romopelma genus was named after David Fernando Romo Vallejo, a professor and educator from Quito, Ecuador, combined with the common ending for tarantual genera "-pelma".
+The specific species Romopelma barrigae was named for his wife Consuelo Barriga, the long-time administrator of the Tiputini Biodiversity Station in Ecuador.